Privacy Policy

 2.1 Account Data

-• Optional organization branding: logo URL (a pointer to an image you host on your own domain or a public CDN, not uploaded to our infrastructure), wordmark text, brand color, and white-label preference
+- Optional organization branding: logo URL (a pointer to an image you host on your own domain or a public CDN, not uploaded to SiteLetter's infrastructure), wordmark text, brand color, and white-label preference

 2.2 Billing Data

 When you subscribe to a paid plan, payment processing is handled entirely by Stripe.
-We store:
+SiteLetter stores:

 2.3 Monitoring Data

-When you add websites to monitor, we collect and store:
+When you add websites to monitor, SiteLetter collects and stores:

 2.4 Technical Data

-When you use the Service, we automatically collect:
+When you use the Service, SiteLetter automatically collects:

-• Backend error-trace metadata captured by Sentry (stack trace, request URL, headers, IP) when a server error occurs so we can diagnose bugs
+- Backend error-trace metadata captured by Sentry (stack trace, request URL, headers, IP) when a server error occurs so SiteLetter can diagnose bugs

-We do not use advertising cookies or cross-site profiling.
-The only analytics we use is Cloudflare Web Analytics, which is cookieless, anonymous, and collects no personal data — see Section 5 for details.
+SiteLetter does not use advertising cookies or cross-site profiling.
+The only analytics SiteLetter uses is Cloudflare Web Analytics, which is cookieless, anonymous, and collects no personal data — see Section 5 for details.
 The anti-bot challenge on signup and login (Cloudflare Turnstile) is used purely for fraud prevention — see Section 7 for details.

-• AI-powered analysis: Screenshot images may be sent to the Google Gemini API to classify visual changes as dynamic content, intentional updates, or broken pages.
-Only screenshot image data is sent - no personal data.
+- AI-powered analysis: Screenshot images may be sent to the OpenAI API to classify visual changes as dynamic content, intentional updates, or broken pages.
+Only screenshot image data is sent, never your account or billing details.
+Because a screenshot can incidentally capture personal data shown on the monitored page (for example a name or photo), OpenAI processes these images as SiteLetter's data processor under a Data Processing Agreement and does not use them to train its models.

-• Legal compliance: Meeting our legal obligations under applicable law.
+- Legal compliance: Meeting SiteLetter's legal obligations under applicable law.

 4. Legal Basis for Processing

-Under the GDPR, we process your data on the following legal bases:
+Under the GDPR, SiteLetter processes your data on the following legal bases:

-• Consent (Art.
-6(1)(a)): Where we rely on your consent (e.g., optional marketing emails), you may withdraw it at any time.
+- Consent (Art.
+6(1)(a)): Where SiteLetter relies on your consent (e.g., optional marketing emails), you may withdraw it at any time.

 5. Third-Party Services and Sub-processors

-We use the following third-party services to operate SiteLetter.
+SiteLetter uses the following third-party services to operate.
 Your data may be processed by these providers in accordance with their own privacy policies:

 If you configure the optional Slack integration, alert notifications will be sent to the webhook URL you provide.
-We do not control how Slack processes the data.
+SiteLetter does not control how Slack processes the data.

-For SSL certificate and domain expiry checks we query public RDAP and WHOIS servers operated by domain registrars and registries.
+For SSL certificate and domain expiry checks SiteLetter queries public RDAP and WHOIS servers operated by domain registrars and registries.
 These queries carry the hostname being checked (not your personal data) and rely on open directory services, not a commercial sub-processor.

-If you use SiteLetter on behalf of a third party (for example, an agency monitoring client websites), a Data Processing Agreement (DPA) under GDPR Article 28 is available on request — email support@siteletter.com and we'll send you our standard DPA for signing.
+If you use SiteLetter on behalf of a third party (for example, an agency monitoring client websites), a Data Processing Agreement (DPA) under GDPR Article 28 is available on request — email support@siteletter.com and SiteLetter will send you its standard DPA for signing.

 6. Data Storage and Retention

-• Account data: Retained while your account is active.
-When you delete your account from Settings, your personal data is purged from our live database immediately and from any database backup snapshots within 30 days at the latest.
+- Account data: Retained while your account is active.
+When you delete your account from Settings, your personal data is purged from SiteLetter's live database immediately and from any database backup snapshots within 30 days at the latest.

-• Billing records: Your payment and invoice records are held by our payment processor Stripe, which retains them for at least 10 years in accordance with its own legal and tax-compliance obligations (including, for EU merchants, Lithuanian VAT Law Art.
+- Billing records: Your payment and invoice records are held by SiteLetter's payment processor Stripe, which retains them for at least 10 years in accordance with its own legal and tax-compliance obligations (including, for EU merchants, Lithuanian VAT Law Art.
 88).
-When you delete your account we remove your customer record from Stripe via API; Stripe keeps the historical invoices associated with your past transactions under its retention policies, with personal identifiers stripped on their side.
-If Lithuanian tax authorities request our records, we produce them by exporting from Stripe.
-We do not mirror invoice line-items in our own database - only the minimum operational state (active subscription status, organization id) needed to run your account while it is active.
+When you delete your account SiteLetter removes your customer record from Stripe via API; Stripe keeps the historical invoices associated with your past transactions under its retention policies, with personal identifiers stripped on their side.
+If Lithuanian tax authorities request these records, SiteLetter produces them by exporting from Stripe.
+SiteLetter does not mirror invoice line-items in its own database - only the minimum operational state (active subscription status, organization id) needed to run your account while it is active.

 7. Cookies

-We use only strictly necessary cookies and browser signals.
+SiteLetter uses only strictly necessary cookies and browser signals.
 None of them are used for advertising or cross-site tracking.
-Our analytics (Cloudflare Web Analytics) is cookieless and sets nothing on your browser:
+SiteLetter's analytics (Cloudflare Web Analytics) is cookieless and sets nothing on your browser:

-Because all of the above are strictly necessary (essential session management and fraud prevention) and our analytics is cookieless, no cookie consent banner is required under ePrivacy Directive Article 5(3).
-If we ever introduce optional cookies (for example, cookie-based analytics or advertising) we will present a banner and will not set them until you opt in.
-See our full Cookie Policy for details.
+Because all of the above are strictly necessary (essential session management and fraud prevention) and SiteLetter's analytics is cookieless, no cookie consent banner is required under ePrivacy Directive Article 5(3).
+If SiteLetter ever introduces optional cookies (for example, cookie-based analytics or advertising) a banner will be presented and they will not be set until you opt in.
+See the full Cookie Policy for details.

 8. Your Rights Under GDPR